sreycodes/mypoker/README.md

 # Term Project
 This is my attempt to understand [CFR](https://poker.cs.ualberta.ca/publications/NIPS07-cfr.pdf) as a part of my final project for [CS3243 - Intro to AI](https://nusmods.com/modules/CS3243/introduction-to-artificial-intelligence).
 I would like to thank <https://int8.io/counterfactual-regret-minimization-for-poker-ai/> for the comprehensive explanation.
+We also submitted a paper which can be viewed [here](https://drive.google.com/file/d/1eCeKdnj8r-INb47XbWHXWMWZC7cfyHXi/view?usp=sharing).

 In this limited version, the user only allowed to raise for four times in one round street.
 For more information about the project, one can head over to <https://github.com/changhongyan123/mypoker>.